jjwang8/Simplfy/README.md

 //later: use NLP to read content on webpages and be able to summarize Wikipedia articles --> Reddit threads

-***Note: This project is a work in progress but there will be files added to the repository soon, once we get a base model functioning!***
+NA://***Note: This project is a work in progress but there will be files added to the repository soon, once we get a base model functioning!***